Monalisa04/watchify/README.md

 https://master.d3anfj6ecosysq.amplifyapp.com/

 # Installation
--Download and extract the repository contents onto local drive -Navigate to the directory on which code is downloaded -Run npm install
+- Download and extract the repository contents onto local drive
+- Navigate to the directory on which code is downloaded
+- Run npm install
--Run npm start
+- Run npm start

 # Future Enhancement
-The app has lot of scope for future enhancement
--Movie recommendations presented to user
+- Movie recommendations presented to user
--Search feature to search movie by name, genre etc -User can add movie to watchlist from search results/recommendations etc -Notification to user on planned date
+- Search feature to search movie by name, genre etc
+- User can add movie to watchlist from search results/recommendations etc
--UI improvements
-        - handle loading state
+- Notification to user on planned date
-        - movie description
+- UI improvements
-        etc

 # Note
 Currently list of movies is fetched from an open API to mimic a user's saved watchlist.
 In reality, this will fetched using an API that returns movie watchlist saved against a user.